Sky Q: Sky's biggest shakeup yet

-It also contains 2TB storage space - five times more than Sky+ HD, and enough to capture 350 hours of HD recordings.
+It also contains either 1TB or 2TB storage space - five times more than Sky+ HD, and enough to capture 350 hours of HD recordings.
 Plus it’s ultra HD ready - perfect if you have an expensive 4K TV.

 Sky Q touch remote

 Sky has built a new remote to accommodate all the features of Sky Q. For example, there’s a new touchpad that lets you scroll through the interface with simple swipes - much like using an iPhone in fact.
 The Home button now takes you to your customised home page, with favourites and suggestions, and there’s a dedicated ‘Sky’ button that sends you straight to your recordings.

 It’s Bluetooth, so you don’t need to point it the right way to change a channel.
 But perhaps the coolest feature is an alarm that helps you find the remote when it’s gone walkabout.
 Simply press a button on the Sky Q box, and the remote will beep, which will let you identify exactly which side of the sofa it’s slipped down.